- Accepts applications year-round and processes applications within 48 hours.

 Franklin University, founded over 115 years ago as a school of commerce associated with the YMCA, continuously added various bachelor’s programs, master’s programs, and online courses over time.
 The school introduced its first online class in 1998 and currently offers numerous web-based courses and programs.
 Students can complete any of Franklin’s programs online, and the university offers more web-based options than on-site programs.
 Online learners can select from a variety of associate degrees, bachelor’s degrees, master’s degrees, and certificates.

-Franklin University's Accreditation, Tuition, and Admission Info
+Franklin University Tuition, Accreditation, and Admission Info

 - Undergraduate: $526 per credit hour